lando/lando/docs/config/mean.md

 ## Tooling

-By default each Lando MEAN recipe will also ship with helpful dev utilities.
+By default, each Lando MEAN recipe will also ship with helpful dev utilities.

 This means you can use things like `yarn`, `npm`, `mongo` and `node` via Lando and avoid mucking up your actual computer trying to manage `php` versions and tooling.